BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Faster familiars
 Make the familiars move as if they had boots of speed, so they don't lag behind the rest of the team.

+#### Resilient familiars
+Protect familiars from getting critical hits (which are almost always lethal to them).

 #### Remove blur graphics from Semaj's cloak